jacopotagliabue/intro-to-ai-agents-columbia-2025/README.md

 uv run text_to_tool_to_text.py
 ```

 Please refer to the slides for the general context and the AI background.
+The code has been developed for educational purposes only, using Claude Code as an AI assistant throughout the development process.

+A standalone [Fast MCP server](https://gofastmcp.com/getting-started/welcome) can be found in the `fast_mcp` directory, to showcase how to build and leverage a minimal server inside of an agentic loop.

 ## License